sagemath/sagewiki_to_gh-2022-10-10/days50.md

 All talks on Wednesday and Thursday will take place in Thomson 325 http://www.washington.edu/maps/embed/?place=234

 [[attachment:WiSD4_schedule.pdf]]
+=== Note ===
+Saturday's schedule has been changed.
+Saturday morning is a free morning.
+We'll start back up at 1 p.m. with project updates.

 == Getting Started ==
  * [[http://wiki.sagemath.org/DownloadAndInstallationGuide|Installing Sage]]